Cadinho Coffee Ride

 Route: South to Wolf Lake and back.

 Pace: intermediate.
-18-22mph, faster if the group allows it.
+16-18 mph, faster if the group allows it.

 Familiarity with basic group ride protocols and full self sufficiency is required.
 Classic chain gang paceline style.